gayegul/jQueryFindThePairGame/README.md

 # jQueryFindThePairGame
-A side project to practice jQuery and Instagram API.
+A side project to practice jQuery and Instagram API Play 'Find the Pair' at http://gayegul.github.io/jQueryFindThePairGame
-Find the Pair game url: http://gayegul.github.io/jQueryFindThePairGame